Central extensions and bounded cohomology: Introduction

 be a central extension of groups, where $G$ and $Z$ (hence, $E$) are finitely generated.
 Any such extension defines a cohomology class $\omega\in H^2(G,Z)$, which will be called the \emph{Euler class} of the extension.
 It is well known that the Euler class completely determines the isomorphism class of a central extension (see Section~\ref{prelim:sec}), and it is natural to investigate which geometric features it encodes.

 We say that a class $\omega\in H^2(G,Z)$ is \emph{bounded} if it lies in the image of the comparison map $H^2_b(G,Z)\to H^2(G,Z)$, i.e.~if it can be described by a bounded cocycle (see Section~\ref{prelim:sec} for the precise definition).
-Following~\cite{gersten:preprint, Ger:last, klelee}, we say that the extension
+Following~\cite{gersten:preprint, Ger:last, klelee}, we say that the extension of finitely generated groups

 is \emph{quasi-isometrically trivial} if there exists a quasi-isometry

 such that the following diagram commutes, up to bounded error: